Protein Concentration Calculator (Bradford · BCA · A280)

 Input & Settings

-Pick an assay or direct absorbance.
+Pick an assay, a custom standard-curve workflow, or direct absorbance.

 Multiply result by this factor (e.g., 10 for 1:10 diluted sample).